 Patricia is a Registered Nurse and has a Master’s degree in counseling.
 She is a mother and a grandmother.
 Her approach has been spiritually based for the past 25 years.

-Lynn has a BA in Sociology from Rhode Island College, Ma in Mental Health and Addictions Counseling from Johnson and Wales University.
+Lynn has a Bachelor’s Degree in Sociology from Rhode Island College and Master’s Degree in Mental Health and Addiction Counseling from Johnson and Wales University.

 Jill Pfitzenmayer PhD